 - PLLC– Multi Member – Tax as partnership if no elections are made, or with election can be taxed as S Corp or C Corp.

 - Professional Service Corporation – Such as C Corporation (if no elections are made), or S Corp (if elections are made).

 - Partnership – Each partner treated as self-employed

-- Shared Expense Arrangements – sharing expenses versus sharing profits
+- Shared Expense Arrangements – Sharing expenses versus sharing profit

 - Substantiation under IRC Sec.
 274